- Hotel & Travel

 How can I receive my badge via mail prior to the meeting?

-When can I pick up my badge once onsite in San Diego?
+When can I pick up my badge once onsite in Chicago?

-Individuals may pick up their badge beginning Saturday, March 19 at 3:00 PM in the San Diego Convention Center (SDCC).
+Individuals may pick up their badge beginning Saturday, August 20 at 3:00 PM from the McCormick Place Convention Center.

-Will I be required to wear a face mask when attending meetings and events at ACS Spring 2022?
+Will I be required to wear a face mask when attending meetings and events at ACS Fall 2022?

-Yes, ACS is requiring that all ACS Spring 2022 attendees, vendors, exhibitors, and ACS Staff wear a face mask while in the San Diego Convention Center, or any facility hosting an ACS-sponsored event or meeting, or while attending an ACS hosted/sponsored events or meetings.
-An acceptable “mask” is one that is made of at least 2 layers of breathable fabric or hospital grade material; fully covers the nose, nostrils, and mouth; and fits firmly under the chin, and snugly, but comfortably against the side of the face.
+ACS is recommending that all ACS Fall 2022 attendees, vendors, exhibitors, and ACS Staff wear a face mask while in the McCormick Place Convention Center, or any facility hosting an ACS-sponsored event or meeting, or while attending an ACS hosted/sponsored events or meetings.
+A recommended “mask” is one that is made of at least 2 layers of breathable fabric or hospital grade material; fully covers the nose, nostrils, and mouth; and fits firmly under the chin, and snugly, but comfortably against the side of the face.

 What is expected of attendees?